adam-rms/app/Readme.md

 # Android

+## Known Issues

+App fails if user has default browser set to firefox

 ## Builds

 Enable USB teathering on the device (might need to plug in and unplug a few times to get it to trust)